Skip to main content

 Indiana Prohibited Consensual Sexual Activity Laws

 It's well-known that nonconsensual sexual activities, like rape and sexual assault, are illegal.
-It's less well-known that some consensual sexual activities are prohibited by law, as well.
-It may also not be well-known that states have used laws to criminalize sexual activity between consenting same-sex partners throughout history.
-However, that changed in 2003.
+What many people don't know is that some consensual sexual activities are prohibited as well.
+Until 2003, some states have used laws to criminalize sexual activity between consenting same-sex partners.

 Prohibited Consensual Sexual Activity Laws in Indiana